tinyclub/linux-lab/README.md

 That's because the docker image is not updated, just rerun the lab (please must not use `tools/docker/restart` here for it not using the new docker image):

-    $ tools/docker/pull linux-lab
     $ tools/docker/rerun linux-lab

-    Or

-    $ tools/docker/update linux-lab

-With `tools/docker/update`, every docker images and source code will be updated, it is preferred.

 ## 6.3 Environment Issues